-Known for his eclectic and fascinating programmes, conductor and pianist David Greilsammer is recognised as one of today’s most audacious classical artists.
-The New York Times recently selected his recital Scarlatti:Cage:Sonatas as one of the ten most important musical events of the year.
-Previously, The New York Times has awarded two of David Greilsammer’s albums, Baroque Conversations and Mozart-In-Between, among the best recordings of the year.
+Known for his audacious, fascinating and imaginative interpretations, conductor and pianist David Greilsammer is recognised as one of today’s most adventurous classical artists.
+The New York Times recently selected his albums Baroque Conversations and Mozart In-Between among its Recordings of the Year, in addition to choosing his solo recital Scarlatti:Cage:Sonatas as one of the ten most important musical events of the year.

-Known as a unique interpreter of both baroque and contemporary music, David Greilsammer is also celebrated for his Mozart performances.
-In 2008, he performed in Paris all of Mozart’s piano sonatas in a one-day marathon and in recent years, he has recorded various albums devoted the composer.
-More recently, he played and conducted Mozart’s twenty-seven piano concertos in a single season.
+Praised by the press and public as a creator of numerous ground-breaking musical projects, ranging from early baroque to contemporary music, David Greilsammer has also been celebrated for his Mozart performances.
+In Paris, he has performed all of Mozart’s piano sonatas in a one-day marathon and has conducted all of Mozart’s twenty-seven piano concertos from the keyboard, in a single season.

 An exclusive Sony Classical artist, David Greilsammer has released four critically-acclaimed albums for this label, all presenting eclectic and bold programmes.
 His most recent album, in which he conducts and plays Ravel’s Piano Concerto in G with the Geneva Camerata, has been praised by the press internationally.
 He has also recorded several albums for the Naïve label, all awarded with prizes and distinctions.

 Since 2013, David Greilsammer has been Music and Artistic Director of the Geneva Camerata (GECA).
 With this vibrant and visionary orchestra, he has performed on numerous international tours, and has collaborated with some of today’s most prestigious soloists, opera singers, jazz performers, choreographers, and actors.
 In 2018 Geneva Camerata released Sounds of Transformation on Sony Classical, an album presenting a wild musical journey from baroque to jazz.